 The articles of association is a document that outlines the rules about how a company must be run.
 Companies may choose to adopt Model articles from Companies House, or they can make alterations to this standard document to create their own set of rules and regulations.

 The memorandum is a single-page document that the original members of a limited company must subscribe (add) their names to.
 By signing this document, the subscribers are stating their intention to form a company and become part of it.

 The format of this legal document cannot be altered prior to company formation, nor can subscribers’ names be changed or removed after incorporation.
 This is a historical document that will always remain the same, regardless of whether any original members leave or new members join the company.

-At the time of company formation, both the memorandum and articles of association will be submitted to Companies House along with the application to register a company.
+At the time of company formation, the memorandum is created by Companies House and attached to the articles of association which become part of the application to register a company.
 It is a public document that anyone can view online at Companies House.
 All companies must keep a copy of the memorandum at their registered office or SAIL address.